MicrosoftDocs/win32/desktop-src/CoreAudio/what-s-new-for-core-audio-apis-in-windows-7.md

-﻿---
+---
-Description: 'The Core Audio APIs were introduced in Windows Vista, which provided a new set of user-mode audio components that a client application can use to render or capture audio streams with improved audio capabilities.' ms.assetid: 'eb99c266-16d2-4a14-bc1d-059a0a94db13'
+Description: The Core Audio APIs were introduced in Windows Vista, which provided a new set of user-mode audio components that a client application can use to render or capture audio streams with improved audio capabilities. ms.assetid: eb99c266-16d2-4a14-bc1d-059a0a94db13
-title: 'What''s New for Core Audio APIs in Windows 7'
+title: Whats New for Core Audio APIs in Windows 7 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New for Core Audio APIs in Windows 7